 - Contact the Local inspection office for the Kitchen and Hygiene Inspection – Get them to come and inspect your kitchen.

-Cake Business from Home II – The Business Plan
+II – How to start a Cake Business from Home – The Business Plan (Save/Pin)

-Let’s do some business planning for our little Cake Business from home.
-Shall we?
+Let’s do some business planning before we start our cake business from home.
 Yes!!
-It’s a cake business from home but It’s still a business and that’s the first thing to realize.
+It’s a cake business from home but It’s still a business, and that’s the first thing to realize.
 Run it like a business even if it is from home.

 What is a Business Plan? (in case you interested)